odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/docker_deployment.md

 ---
 # User change
-title: "Install Redis manually on a single node"
+title: "Install Redis with docker container on a single node"

 weight: 2 # 1 is first, 2 is second, etc.